-Home Health patients are part of the general community as are other vulnerable individuals that may self-present during an evacuation.
+Home Health and hospice patients are part of the general community as are other vulnerable individuals that may self-present during an evacuation.
 The parish has a responsibility to identify these individuals and to coordinate with the State the possible transportation assets that may be needed (that exceeds their parish efforts).
 Regardless of an individuals' disability, there are only so many types of transportation vehicles that can be "assigned" to the parish to support their evacuation plans - school bus, coach bus, ambulance, para-transit vehicles or plane.
 The parishes are responsible for getting their citizens to Parish Pick-Up Points.

-The Secretary of DHH will designate an ESF 8 Public Health and Medical Services Coordinator (ESF 8 Emergency Preparedness Coordinator) to organize and administer the ESF 8 functions.
+The Secretary of LDH will designate an ESF 8 Public Health and Medical Services Coordinator (ESF 8 Emergency Preparedness Coordinator) to organize and administer the ESF 8 functions.

-- 1. The ESF 8 Emergency Preparedness Coordinator will develop plans, procedures, arrangements and agreements to identify, acquire and mobilize public health, medical, behavioral health, and mass fatalities resources for emergencies and disasters. - 2.
-The ESF 8 Emergency Preparedness Coordinator will develop and maintain information and serve as a liaison with public health, medical, behavioral health and mass fatality resources in local, parish, state government, federal government, private industry and Non-Governmental Organizations (NGO) that could furnish assistance in an emergency or disaster. - 3.
-DHH will receive and review the emergency preparedness plans of nursing homes in Acadia, Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Jefferson Davis, Lafayette, Lafourche, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Mary, St. Martin, St. Tammany, Tangipahoa, Terrebonne, and Vermilion Parishes annually or when the plan is changed, modified, or amended by the nursing home during the year in accordance with RS 29:766.
+- B. PREPAREDNESS: - 1.
+The ESF 8 Emergency Preparedness Coordinator will develop plans, procedures, arrangements and agreements to identify, acquire and mobilize public health, medical, behavioral health, and mass fatalities resources for emergencies and disasters. - The ESF 8 Emergency Preparedness Coordinator will develop and maintain information and serve as a liaison with public health, medical, behavioral health and mass fatality resources in local, parish, state government, federal government, private industry and Non-Governmental Organizations (NGO) that could furnish assistance in an emergency or disaster. - 3.
+LDH will receive and review the emergency preparedness plans of nursing homes in Acadia, Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Jefferson Davis, Lafayette, Lafourche, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Mary, St. Martin, St. Tammany, Tangipahoa, Terrebonne, and Vermilion Parishes annually or when the plan is changed, modified, or amended by the nursing home during the year in accordance with RS 29:766.

 - 1. As an emergency develops, the ESF 8 Emergency Preparedness Coordinator will activate and mobilize personnel, facility and material resources in accordance to the anticipated threat and state declared emergency. - 2.
-The ESF 8 LSU Coordinator will ensure that the state hospitals and facilities under LSU control are prepared to respond to the situation and that arrangements have been made to support the ESF 8 DHH Emergency Preparedness Coordinator for hospital and shelter operations. - 3.
 The ESF 8 Emergency Preparedness Coordinator will have the disaster area surveyed as soon as possible to determine whether the disaster has created any public health problems or threats.
-The coordinator will direct the appropriate resources to the area to remove and solve problems and suppress any threats to health and sanitation. - 4.
-In the event of any situation in which there are more human bodies to be recovered and examined than can be handled by parish resources, the ESF 8 Emergency Preparedness Coordinator will activate the State Catastrophic Mass Fatality Plan.
+The coordinator will direct the appropriate resources to the area to remove and solve problems and suppress any threats to health and sanitation. - 3.
+In the event of any situation in which there are more human bodies to be recovered and examined than can be handled by parish resources, the ESF 8 Emergency Preparedness Coordinator will activate the State Catastrophic Mass Fatality Plan. - 4.
+In the event of cemetery disruptions, ESF-8 will coordinate with the Cemetery Response Task Force to respond to such matters.